seyhunak/twitter-bootstrap-rails/README.md

 ## Generating layouts and views

-You can run following generators to get started with Twitter Bootstrap quickly.
+You can run following generators to get started with Bootstrap quickly.

-Layout (generates Twitter Bootstrap compatible layout) - (Haml and Slim supported)
+Layout (generates Bootstrap compatible layout) - (Haml and Slim supported)

 Usage: